Orange9000/Codewars/README.md

 # Codewars
 Solutions for codewars problems I am not too ashamed to put on github.
+Programming languages are JavaScript and Python.
 Also, me not being able into PEP8.
 <br>
 My current codewars rank: